gradlab/abx-race/data/README.md

 classes are aggregated by individual.

-Finally, the individual-level antibiotic use data is merged with the information in the Consolidated Data File, and encoded values (e.g., 1=male, 2=female) are decoded.
+Finally, the individual-level antibiotic use data is merged with the information in the Consolidated Data File, and encoded values (e.g., 1=Hispanic, 2=non-Hispanic white only, etc.) are decoded.

 The results are placed in `meps.tsv`.